snowflakejs/prime/README.md

 The data was stored in Google Firebase.
 A simple form validation was implemented to check for required fields.<br>

+The code syntax and styling was done using ESLint with Flow for type-checking the React components. <br>

 Styling was done with the Bootstrap CSS framework to match the UX/UI design:

 * [https://s3-ap-southeast-2.amazonaws.com/prototype.primexconnect.com/test/Data.png](https://s3-ap-southeast-2.amazonaws.com/prototype.primexconnect.com/test/Data.png)